pcschreiber1/Advent_of_Code_2024/README.md

  - Language: `python`
  - run all examples with `$ python -m pytest`

-### Summary
+### Story Summary
+*By day:*
- - Day 1: Some dude went missing and we checked locations on a map to figure out where he might be.
+1. Some dude went missing and we checked locations on a map to figure out where he might be.